 When a complaint is made, we will investigate to identify if the bonfire is a statutory nuisance.

-If this is found to be the case and the bonfire continues we will serve an abatement notice.
+If this is found to be the case and the bonfire continues, we will serve an abatement notice.
 In these cases we consider prosecuting the source.
 Although prosecution regarding domestic bonfires are rare, you may have to give evidence in court.

 Before making a complaint

-Please approach your neighbour and discuss the problem to find the best solution.
+Approach your neighbour and discuss the problem to find the best solution.
 If this does not resolve the issue we may be able to help you.